-Many businesses seem to forget that shoppers still make 85% of their purchases via a journey connected with an experience they’ve had.
+Many businesses seem to forget that shoppers still make 85% of their purchases via a journey connected to an experience they’ve had.
 Here below are the 7 integral pillars of your eCommerce site search solution that I will explain in detail as we go further.
 They are as follows:

-- Optimized for Conversions
+- Optimized for conversions

 - User Experience

 Like physical stores, an eCommerce store should have a stable infrastructure, be secure, and remain accessible 24/7.
 You need a system that cares about your customers just as much as you do.
-The key infrastructures needed to support eCommerce applications are networks, Web servers, Web server support and software, electronic catalogs, web page design, and Internet access components.
+The key infrastructures necessary to support eCommerce applications are networks, Web servers, web server support and software, electronic catalogs, web page design, and Internet access components.
 While it is right that you need to stay a step ahead of competitors, it is more important to keep your shoppers safe on your site by securing your website with an SSL certificate.
 If your eCommerce site doesn’t run as quickly and as reliably as shoppers expect, the only things your business will experience are high bounce rates, lower conversions, and more abandoned shopping carts.
-Having the right set of platforms to build on is very important to derive the maximum output out of an eCommerce site search solution.
+Having the right set of platforms to build on is very important to derive the maximum output from an eCommerce site search solution.

 Historically, businesses focused on selling products and sacrificed customer satisfaction in the process.
 Today’s shoppers look for meaningful retail journeys.
 They expect online stores to enhance if not augment a brick-and-mortar store.
 They also expect that experience to be consistent.
 Tracking your shopper’s preferences and getting them exactly what they want when they want it is relevant.
 But that’s not all.
-Showing the relevant results after a search on your eCommerce website is the fastest way of making a sale.
-Therefore, an eCommerce site search solution can aid you to show relevant results to your customer.
+Showing relevant results after a search on your eCommerce website is the fastest way of making a sale.
+Therefore, an eCommerce site search solution can aid you to show relevant results to your customers.
 Because consumers can buy products anywhere, so to grow, you need to create unique and personalized experiences.
 Else, you risk losing customers and business faster than you can say ‘Free Shipping.

 In a world of ‘Amazon’ and ‘Google,’ traditional merchandisers need to track and analyze actionable user events to drive personalized merchandising and marketing campaigns.
-As shoppers spend longer periods online, they generate massive troughs of raw data about what they do and how they behave.
+As shoppers spend more time online, they generate massive troughs of raw data about what they do and how they behave.
 Retailers and merchandisers can use business intelligence solutions to turn unstructured customer data into powerful, actionable insights.
 Using a data-centric approach, you can understand and analyze shoppers’ purchase patterns to create and consistently deliver tailor-made retail experiences.
 As a merchandiser, you can understand which products are doing well and which aren’t.
 This insight allows you to manage your inventory optimally to achieve the maximum Return On Investment (ROI).
 Let’s consider the revenue statistics of two online stores that sell similar brands of fashion clothing.

 - How is a shopper’s retail experience while searching, browsing, and completing an order?